Skint Dad

 Both of these issues can be solved by the wonder that is earning Amazon gift cards.

-My favourite site to earn Amazon gift cards is on Swag bucks UK – simply build up your Swagbucks through games and surveys and exchange them for gift cards!
+My favourite site to earn Amazon gift cards is Swagbucks.
+You can earn by simply building up your Swagbucks through games and surveys and exchanging them for gift cards!

 I earn around £30 a month in gift cards – plenty to cover all those surprise birthdays!